 Next, write one or two paragraphs about your previous training and employment history.
 Depending on your experience, the first paragraph may go into a deeper description of your schooling history.
-The second paragraph should go into detail about your job history, and indentify your strengths.
-Be sure to include your present and future goals, and any accomplishments you have made.
+The second paragraph should go into detail about your job history and identify your strengths.
+Be sure to include your present and future goals and any accomplishments you have made.

 If you have an employment gap, here is the time to talk about what you did during that time to further your professional goals even though you weren’t actively employed.
 Mention seminars and webinars you attended, conferences, or any other form of extracurricular professional development that sustained your skills during the gap.

 The final paragraph should include your unique selling points and what makes you stand out as an individual and job candidate.
 Showcase your personal philosophy toward teaching, and restate your career goals and how you plan on making a difference in your field.

 To address a gap, reiterate that you’d like to get back into the workforce and briefly summarize the information you listed above.
 Don’t harp too much on the topic, but assure the reader you’re prepared to come back and give them 100%.

 As a final note, remember this autobiography is yet another marketing tool to sell you as a teacher.
 Every word and sentence need to count, be careful not to ramble to make your statement precise.